andyhelp/G2/README.rst

     scraped for the listener count.
 Currently, this only works with icecast servers.

+  STREAMINFO_MOUNT_POINT
+    Specify a mount point name to get a listeners count.
+Used if server provides mount points for other radio stations.
+Set to empty string if not used.

   NEXT_PASSWORD
     Set this to something random and secret.
 It's used for the ices streaming source to query G2 for the next song to play.